jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.6.86 (2023/05/21) =
+* Fix: Crash when embeddings' subtype is set to something else than null or a string.
+* Fix: Sanitization of the context shouldn't removed the line returns.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.6.85 (2023/05/20) =
 * Update: Pinecone servers.
 * Fix: Make it simpler for caching system to work with the plugin (nonce / cookie issue).